 Starting in July 2018, Google Chrome will mark all HTTP sites as “not secure,” according to a blog post published by Chrome security product manager Emily Schechter.
+HTTPS means any data sent between you and that website, such as credit card information, phone numbers, email addresses, and much more, is securely encrypted and safe from prying eyes.
+Pretty vital right?

 Tens of thousands of websites are going to find themselves labeled as unsafe unless they switch out their HTTPS certificate from 2018.
 Google proposed that web browsers should flag all plain HTTP web pages as unsecure and made the move to boost search engine rankings for sites using HTTPS URLS.
 Now, Google is getting ready to place a dreaded red “x” through websites that do not offer an encrypted connection.
 Google plans to mark non-secure pages, such as HTTP, with the same bad indicator as broken HTTPS.
 This simplifies the set of security indicators users receive on their browsers; however, there is debate as to whether this method is more accurate than just marking such pages as neutral.